tanner-johnson2718/MEME_OS_3/README.md

 # Road Map

-Here we will "tell the story" of this project.

 ## Part 1

 We started with a simple hello world in C and this served as the boiler plate code that guided our exploration in part 1.
 Our very first question is: [what exactly is this output file](./Hello_World) we get when we compile a hello world.
 This lead to a "bullet-pointy" overview of the ELF format and its contents.
 Much of the contents of an ELF are used in the process of linking so that was a natural second topic.
 We started with [static linking](./Linking) where we described how symbols are used to "export" and "import" entities (functions, global variables, etc) shared between C files.
 We also looked at relocation which is how assembled C files are patched together so that references to symbols in other files are resolved.